NCAA Women’s Basketball Past Winners list, results, history Since 1982..

 - Current Connecticut is the most successful team, who has won the Most Women's Basketball National Championships with 11 times.

-For the third time in eight seasons, and twice in the last three, the South Carolina Gamecocks are NCAA champions.
+For the third time in nine seasons, and twice in the last fourth, the South Carolina Gamecocks are NCAA champions.

 NCAA Women's Basketball Championship Trivia, Fast Facts.